varigit/var-demos/machine-learning-demos/tflite/python/imx93/README.md

-# Running Machine Learning Examples on the i.MX 93
+# Running Machine Learning on the i.MX 93

 The i.MX 93 is slightly different from the i.MX8M Plus when we need to run Machine Learning examples on the NPU.
 For more information, please read the